 I was a child again, my life flickering through my mind as I witnessed every terrible moment buried within my memories.
 The death of my dog; the friends who betrayed me; the parents who kicked me out onto the streets, forcing me to join the marine corps when I had nothing else in my future but a bullet to the head.
 I saw the people I met in basic and beyond, and saw the moments when I learned that they were dead, killed by IEDs, or martyrs strapped with explosive belts and tins of shrapnel.
 I felt absolute despair in that moment, and wanted nothing more than to die.
 But then, I heard a voice calling me back, Barry screaming my name over the coms system.

-We made our way down the corridor, overwhelmed with adrenaline as I tried to push through the pain, and carry Jefferies to safety as Sprite soared overhead, Tanner staggering in much the same way as his burns melted into his armor.
+We made our way down the corridor, overwhelmed with adrenaline, but I pushed through the pain, and carried Jefferies to safety as Sprite soared overhead, Tanner staggering in much the same way as his burns melted into his armor.

 "We got company," said Barry from behind, his voice pained and weak.
 I glanced back to see one of the cloaked nightmares drifting down into the mouth of the hall, watching us intently from the darkness beneath its hood.
-Its cloak swept aside, and its body unfurled like a flower of meat and writhing worms as I felt its presence assault our minds, a numbing pain thrumming against my skull as we reached the end of the hall.
-Barry fired at the rippling horror, but to no avail, his shot exploding against its shields with a thundering boom.
+Its cloak swept aside, and its body unfurled like a flower of meat and writhing worms as I felt its presence assault our minds, a numbing pain thrumming against my skull.
+We reached the end of the hall, and Barry fired at the rippling horror, but to no avail, his shot exploding against its shields with a thundering boom.

 We activated the fourth-dimensional mode on our masks, and did the same for Jefferies, the world falling dark as the white outline of the door shivered before us in the void.
 Gripping Jefferies tight, we moved through the screaming shadows, emerging upon the ceiling of the burial chamber as Barry and Sprite followed behind us.
 Switching our vision back to normal, Barry immediately called in.